 These two setups turned out to be much closer in fidelity than I would have ever guessed from the start of the review.
 We were able to gauge how much of a difference I2S has over Coax and then I compared balanced outputs to unbalanced outputs.
-Most reviewers would never change something so dramatic during a review, but I found it insightful to do so.
+Most reviewers would never change anything so dramatic during a review, but I found it insightful to do so.
 Without switching to I2S or balanced outputs, I would have probably rated the Burson Play slightly too high.
 The Play is definitely an excellent choice for those who want your DAC/Amp together in a mobile package, but still want the option of rolling op-amps.
 The Play is a unique piece of equipment that shows us that size can be deceiving and is an excellent value for the money.
-The sAp-10 amplifier alone is larger than the entire Play, much less if we take into account the DAC and XMOS unit that make up the other combo.
+The sAp-10 amplifier alone, is larger than the entire Play, much less if we take into account the DAC and XMOS unit that make up the other combo.

-Overall I have been thoroughly impressed by the performance and fidelity of the Burson Play, both from a DAC standpoint and as a separate amplifier.
+Overall, I have been thoroughly impressed with the performance and fidelity of the Burson Play, both from a DAC standpoint and as a separate amplifier.
 When you think about how the Play is laid out, the single-DIP op-amps each power one channel (L/R) of the headphones amp and the pre-amp out (that can be run at the same time as the headphone ¼” out).
 Throwing in a decent quality mic input powered by an ES9018K2M, gives the gamers everything they need in one enclosure.
 This is a solid rig all around and with just a little tweaking it can be a great rig!
 I can easily recommend this for anyone who admires simplicity and quality for a budget conscious price, wrapped up in a compact package.
 Burson Audio has really found something special here with the Play and 5x V6-OPA Classics!

 - Overall Performance in Music: 9/10

 - Ability of DAC to Reject Noise: 7/10